-The primary mechanism of protection of barbiturates drugs in cerebral ischaemia has been attributed to its ability to decrease the cerebral metabolic rate of oxygen consumption (CMRO2), thereby increasing the ratio of oxygen supply to oxygen demand.
+The primary mechanism of protection of barbiturates drugs in cerebral ischemia has been attributed to its ability to decrease the cerebral metabolic rate of oxygen consumption (CMRO2), thereby increasing the ratio of oxygen supply to oxygen demand.

 The decrease in CMRO2 is accompanied by a parallel decrease in CBF and cerebral blood volume (CBV), which is the mechanism by which the barbiturates decrease ICP.
-Both these mechanisms may contribute secondarily to the protective effect of barbiturates drugs in cerebral ischaemia
+Both these mechanisms may contribute secondarily to the protective effect of barbiturates drugs in cerebral ischemia.

 It has been argued that EEG becomes iso-electric within 1-2 minutes of cessation of CBF and therefore, drugs suppressing EEG activity will be ineffective in such situations.

-These variables are experimental model, species differences, the type of Barbiturates drugs , dose, timing and duration of administration, temporary or permanent nature of the focal ischaemic insult and cardiovascular and respiratory responses to barbiturates.
+These variables are experimental model, species differences, the type of Barbiturates drugs , dose, timing and duration of administration, temporary or permanent nature of the focal ischemic insult and cardiovascular and respiratory responses to barbiturates.

 Numerous investigations in animals and humans have failed to demonstrate any protective effect of barbiturates in the setting of global cerebral ischemia (e.g., cardiac arrest).